gromoglasov/srcnn/README.md

 - model - you can find the preon trained model, model is trained on a single colour channel, and hence expects this as as in input
 - srcnn.py - here I initialise the network, and test it on image supplied in "image" directory
-- outputs - self explanatory, you check the results obtained in here
+- outputs - self explanatory, you can check the results obtained in here

 The project is using Python 3.5.